 Studying while living in the Netherlands

 If you’re already studying here in the Netherlands and are considered a resident of the Netherlands when applying, the application process is a little bit easier.
 Since you are registered at the BRP and have a BSN, you can use your Digid to complete your application.
 Don’t have a Digid?
-Apply for one here.
+Apply for one on the Digid website.
 It’s a fairly short process that also gives you access to applications for allowances.
 Be sure to activate the two-step sms verification process.
 Your application should be processed within 3 weeks.
-Start your application here.

 Please make sure that at time of application, you haven’t been out of the Netherlands for more than 6 months.
 After 6 months outside of the country, it is no longer considered your primary place of residence and you no longer qualify for the online application process.